nextflow-io/nextflow/docs/operator.rst

     [3, 4]
     [4]

-Like before, if you need to emit only complete tuple, specify ``false`` as third parameter.
+As before, if you don't want to emit the last items which do not complete a tuple, specify ``false`` as the third parameter.

 See also: `buffer`_ operator.